 - Verizon extends low-income internet offer through 2020 and is willing to work with customers to provide them with the best financial options.

 - Sprint: Sprint is providing unlimited data to existing customers and giving 20 GB of free mobile hotspot capabilities on all enabled devices.

 - CenturyLink: CenturyLink provides discounted internet services to low-income families through the FCC's Lifeline program.
-Through August 31, in order to qualify individuals may provide less than three consecutive months of income documentation, as long as they provide an official document that substantiates their income.

 To report an issue with a telecom provider, contact the FCC.

 Learn about utility assistance programs in every county here.